Local laws and customs

 - outdoor events that have obtained a permit.

 Geylang and Little India are designated as ‘Liquor Control Zones’.
 This means drinking in public places is prohibited all weekend, on public holidays and on the eve of public holidays.
 If you ignore this:

 - you could be fined up to SGD1,000 (approximately £500).

 - if you’re a repeat offender, you could be fined up to SGD2,000 (about £1,000) or sent to prison for up to 3 months.

 You can’t bring vaporisers, like e-cigarettes, e-pipes, e-cigars, and refills into the country.
 These items are likely to be confiscated, and you could be fined or sent to prison.

-Penalties for overstaying your visa include fines, imprisonment, corporal punishment (the rattan cane) and deportation depending on the length of overstay.
+Penalties for overstaying your visa include fines, imprisonment, corporal punishment (caning) and deportation depending on the length of overstay.

 A police permit is required for any outdoor public assembly or procession.
 You should avoid street gatherings and public demonstrations as they might be illegal.
 Filming an illegal public gathering is also forbidden, as is the wearing or displaying of any ‘cause related’ material without permission.

 Approval from the Ministry of Manpower is required for a foreign national to give a talk on ‘racial, communal, religious, caused-related or political topics’.